rotundasoftware/underscore-template-helpers/README.md

-# Underscore template helpers
+# Underscore.js template helpers

-This underscore mixin allows you to define global template helpers in underscore, that will be available in all your underscore templates.
+This [underscore.js](https://github.com/documentcloud/underscore) mixin allows you to define global template helpers that will be available in all your underscore templates.
 For example:

 	_.addTemplateHelpers( {
 		iff : function( condition, outputString ) {